Skip to main content

 The LWV assists eligible persons to register to vote, providing information and supporting Register To Vote events.

-We provide voters with non-partisan information on candidate positions and issues.
+We provide voters with non-partisan information on candidate positions and issues, and connect voters to their elected representatives.

 LWV members observe and report on government meetings and polling locations to ensure transparency in our government.